Hawks cause yet another shock with Bulldogs upset

-HAWTHORN has claimed a second scalp in as many weeks with an upset three-point win over the Western Bulldogs on Sunday.
+HAWTHORN has pulled off a second sizeable upset in as many games, denting the Western Bulldogs' finals hopes with a nailbiting three-point win in Launceston.

+Starting the round 16th on the ladder, the Hawks held their nerve on Sunday afternoon to register their seventh victory of the season against finals hopefuls the Bulldogs.

 HAWKS v BULLDOGS Full match coverage and stats